briward/raptor/README.md

 # About Raptor

-Raptor is an unopinionated, service-orientated middleware framework written for use with Deno.
+Raptor is a tiny, unopinionated middleware framework written for use with Deno.
+The goal of this project is to build a simple, easy to use middleware framework using Web Standards.

 This framework is heavily inspired by many who came before it, such as Oak, Express, Laravel and Slim Framework in PHP.

 # Usage